krsinghshubham/Cafe-Euphoria/README.md

 # README
-This application is live on: https://cafe-euphoria.herokuapp.com/
+This project is live on: https://cafe-euphoria.herokuapp.com/

 Features:
   New user sign up and sign in.
   User signed in even after page reloads or redirects till he did not get sign-out himself.
   No two users can look up or chagne another user's order.
   Only valid order task.
   All other standard security features have been considered.

+  Only Admins are allowed to change menu of cafe and process the orders, TO acheive this functionality users sign with special characters are not allowed and proper error messages will be displayed.

+  ADMIN-CREDENTIALS :
+    Email: admin@cafe-euphoria.com
+    Password: adminpassword

 Tech Stack:
   Programming language: Ruby
   Framework: Rails
   Database: Postgres